Note: Writer’s Block is now closed

-It’s at this point that a long detour into citrus and a shred love of Citrus: Recipes that celebrate the sour and the sweet.
+It’s at this point that a long detour into citrus and a shared love of Citrus: Recipes that celebrate the sour and the sweet.
 Brendan reaches up to a nearby shelf and offers us a hefty jar, full of lemon rinds steeped in sugar to create a syrup for the Writer’s Block cocktails (a fiver on Mondays).

 Again we’re reminded of how different Writer’s Block to the rest of Lark Lane and wonder how we’ve lived without it.
 Brendan seems to agree.

 “I knew it was missing something, but I didn’t know it was this, and now it’s here.”